larnaa/cluecoins/README.md

 1. Open the Bluecoins app.
 Go to *Settings -> Data Management -> Phone Storage -> Backup to phone storage*.
 2. Transfer created `*.fydb` database backup file to the PC.
-3. After performing operations on that file transfer created it to the smartphone.
+3. After performing operations on that file transfer it to the smartphone.
 Go to *Settings -> Data Management -> Phone Storage -> Restore from phone storage*.
 Choose created file.